brevzin/cpp_proposals/2121_do_not_return/do-not-return.md

 # Presentation of Alternatives

 This paper goes through four mechanisms for how we could get this behavior to work.
-It will first introduce the four mechanisms, and then provide a compare and contrast for them.
+It will first introduce the four mechanisms, and then compare and contrast them.

 ## Annotate escaping blocks